-Although numerous yGGPPS structures in complex with different bisphosphonates are available, the affinity of these compounds toward hGGPPS and yGGPPS differs.
-For example, although the reported affinities of zoledronate and minodronate to yGGPPS are ~10-fold higher compared with hGGPPS, and the affinity of BPH-364 to yGGPPS is ~25-fold higher compared with hGGPPS, the affinity of other bisphosphonates such as BPH-628 and BPH-675 is practically identical for both orthologs (Guo et al., 2007).
-In this study, to provide a structural framework for the design of novel bisphosphonates for hGGPPS inhibition, we determined the first crystal structure of hGGPPS in complex with a bisphosphonate (Fig. 2).
-Our 2.2 Å resolution crystal structure clearly resolved the hGGPPS-bisphosphonate binding mode, involving three Mg2+ ions.
-Rummaging through the Protein Data Bank (PDB), we found this binding mode only in two yGGPPS-bisphosphosphonate complexes, but other metal stoichiometries ranging from zero to two ${\rm Mg}^{2+}$ ions were reported in most structures (of which we have reanalyzed six and assigned the canonical three ${\rm Mg}^{2+}$ ions) (Guo et al., 2007; K-M Chen et al., 2008; Zhang et al., 2009).
-Thus, we sought to determine whether the binding stoichiometry observed in this study for hGGPPS is a bona fide prerequisite for bisphosphonate binding, or if different bisphosphonates display different metal-ligand binding schemes.
+Although numerous vGGPPS structures in complex with different bisphosphonates are available, the affinity of these compounds towards hGGPPS and yGGPPS differs.
+For example, while the reported affinities of zoledronate and minodronate to yGGPPS are ~10 fold higher compared to hGGPPS, and the affinity of BPH-364 to vGGPPS is ~25 fold higher compared to hGGPPS, the affinity of other bisphosphonates such as BPH-628 and BPH-675 are practically identical for both orthologs (Guo et al., 2007).
+Here, to provide a structural framework for the design of novel bisphosphonates for hGGPPS inhibition, we determined the first crystal structure of hGGPPS in complex with a bisphosphonate (Figure 2).
+Our 2.2 Å resolution crystal structure clearly resolved the hGGPPS-bisphosphonate bindings mode, involving three Mg2+ ions.
+Rummaging through the protein data bank (PDB), we found this binding mode only in two yGGPPS-bisphosphosphonate complexes, but other metal stoichiometries ranging from zero to two Mg2+ ions were reported in most structures (of which we have reanalyzed six and assigned the canonical three Mg2+ ions) (Guo et al., 2007; Hudock et al., 2008; Zhang et al., 2009).
+Thus, we sought to determine if the binding stoichiometry observed here for hGGPPS is a bona fide prerequisite for bisphosphonates binding, or if different bisphosphonates display different metal-ligand binding schemes.

-Although X-ray crystallography is the gold standard for high-resolution structural investigations, it should be kept in mind that the reported crystal structures are only models that explain the electron density, and are subjected to interpretation by the crystallographer (Davis et al., 2003).
+While X-ray crystallography is the gold standard for high-resolution structural investigations, it should be kept in mind that the reported crystal structures are only models that explain the electron density, and are subjected to interpretation by the crystallographer (Davis et al., 2003).
 The presence of metals, and specifically Mg^{2+} , within ligand binding sites poses challenges in interpretation of the crystallographic data (Handing et al., 2018).
-First, Mg2+ has the same number of electrons as water, rendering them indistinguishable merely by their electron density.
-Thus, automatic assignment of water molecules to the model (Adams et al., 2010), developed to facilitate structure determination, may become a doubleedged sword by introducing bias and hampering the detection of other solvents such as Mg^{2+} , Na^+ , or NH_4^+ (Davis et al., 2003), unless the added water molecules are critically examined.
+First, Mg^{2+} has the same number of electrons as water, rendering them indistinguishable merely by their electron density.
+Thus, automatic assignment of water molecules to the model (Adams et al., 2010), developed to facilitate structure determination, may become a double-edged sword by introducing bias and hampering the detection of other solvents such as Mg^{2+} , Na^+ or NH_4^+ (Davis et al., 2003), unless the added water molecules are critically examined.
 Moreover, the wavelength required to detect Mg2+ by anomalous diffraction, an approach commonly used to identify other metals in metalloenzymes, is outside the wavelength range obtainable in modern synchrotrons (Zheng et al., 2008, 2015; Harding et al., 2010).
-Indeed, previous studies of structures deposited in the PDB revealed misidentification of Mg2+ ions in complex with RNA (Zheng et al., 2015) or with metalloproteins (Zheng et al., 2008), including placement of Mg2+ instead of Ca2+, Na+, or water and vice versa.
-The incorrect placement of Mg2+ within the binding pocket of metalloenzymes has clear implications on subsequent computational drug screening and design.
-As we show in this study, the omission of a single Mg2+ ion from the bisphosphonatebinding scheme of either hGGPPS or yGGPPS results in poor model predictivity (Figs. 3-5).
+Indeed, previous studies of structures deposited in the PDB revealed misidentification of Mg2+ ions in complex with RNA (Zheng et al., 2015) or with metalloproteins (Zheng et al., 2008), including placement of Mg2+ instead of Ca2+, Na+ or water and vice versa.
+The incorrect placement of Mg2+ within the binding pocket of metalloenzymes have clear implications on subsequent computational drug screening and design.
+As we show here, the omission of a single Mg2+ ion from the bisphosphonate binding scheme of either hGGPPS or yGGPPS results in poor model predictivity (Figure 3,4,5).
 These results emphasize the importance of metal-ligand interactions in computational drug screening and design in GGPPS and other metalloenzymes in general.